• Skip to main content

 We know that there are marijuana edibles available in a lot of places, but we don’t expect meth or other drugs to be literally served on our plates in a restaurant.

 A restaurant is responsible for more than just providing a tasty meal and a decent atmosphere.
 Restaurants, as purveyors of food and beverages, play a critical role in ensuring public health and safety.
-Their responsibilities extend beyond providing enjoyable meals; they are also legally and ethically obligated to ensure that the food they serve is safe for consumption.
+Their responsibilities extend beyond providing enjoyable meals; they are also legally and ethically obligated to prevent food safety violations that could harm consumers.
 This brings into focus the concept of strict liability in the context of tainted food served at restaurants.

 A lawsuit was filed in late 2023 against Nikko Japanese Steakhouse in Pace, Florida, for three customers who claim to have eaten food tainted with methamphetamine.